 1 A student may contest the score received on an individual assessment or the final course grade by submitting a request for review of a course issue (using the online form and procedure in adherence to the time frame stated in the instructions with the form) before administration of the re-examination.
 If not successful with the request for review the re-examination will be promptly administered to the student on a date and time agreed to between the student and the relevant academic department Chairperson.
 Nothing herein is to be interpreted as a requirement for a student to submit a request for review of a course issue.

 Automatic eligibility to remediate a course failure is determined by a course average of 60-69% and fewer than maximum re-exams already taken.
 Students seeking an exemption from the eligibility requirement may appeal to the course director’s academic department chair, who will make a final decision as to eligibility for remediation of course failure by re-examination.
-If student is deemed ineligible to remediate a course failure by comprehensive re-examination, they will be placed on a delayed graduation pathway (suspended from the program until next time course is offered whereupon they can repeat the failed course and any other courses in which their final course average was <75% with the subsequent cohort of students).
+If student is deemed ineligible to remediate a course failure by comprehensive re-examination, they will be placed on a delayed graduation pathway.
 Students who are not successful on the re-examination will be dismissed from the program by way of correspondence from the Associate Dean for Academic Affairs and Assessment or placed on a delayed graduation pathway, depending on when in the subsequent quarter the re-examination result is determined and where the student is within the program.
 If dismissed, the student will receive counseling from the Associate Dean for Academic Affairs and Assessment regarding possible readmission pathways.
 One option is petitioning the Academic Progression and Professional Conduct Committee (APPCC) for readmission with delayed graduation to the School of Pharmacy, without reinstatement of any used allotment of re-examinations to remediate course failures.
 The student will have a right to be heard before the APPCC, and the hearing will be conducted in accordance with the hearing procedure established by the APPCC.
 The decision of the APPCC may be appealed to the Dean of the School of Pharmacy within five business days of the notification.
 A denial of readmission may then be appealed to the Vice Chancellor of Institutional Advancement and Effectiveness of South College within five business days of the notification.
 The Vice Chancellor has the discretion to refer any appeal to the South College Academic and Conduct Appeals Committee.
 A second option for readmission is via application to the program through PharmCAS for entry with a new cohort and full access to all comprehensive re-examinations allowed for that cohort.

 A comprehensive re-examination is not permitted for a course where failure of the course is the result of a finding that the student violated an applicable academic honor or conduct code.
 For the purpose of this policy, a finding means any incident as defined by the applicable academic honor or conduct code.
 If at the conclusion of all appeals a student is found to have not violated an applicable academic honor or conduct code, the re-examination will be promptly administered to the student on a date and time agreed to between the student and the relevant academic department Chairperson.